10Trade JournalPro

 Income Breakdown

 Below the summary cards, click Income Breakdown to expand a monthly premium tracker.
-It shows your P/L, trade count, and win rate broken down by month, with quarterly and annual subtotals.
+It shows your premium cash flow, contract count, and win rate broken down by month, with quarterly and annual subtotals.

 Filtering your trades